activeviam/browser-based-export/packages/browser-based-pdf-export-lambda/README.md

     Go to the "settings" tab of the corresponding "API".
     Add the "\*/\*" entry in the "Binary Media Types" section.
 8. Trigger the "Deploy API" action in the "resources" tab.
-9. Your AWS Lambda should now be live, you can start sending it requests.
+9. Your function should now be live, you can start sending it requests.
-    See [`browser-based-export`'s README](../browser-based-export/README.md) for more information about what payload can be sent to the AWS Lambda and troubleshooting.
+    See [`browser-based-export`'s README](../browser-based-export/README.md) for more information about what payload can be sent to the function and troubleshooting.